Nimmu–Padum–Darcha road: History

 By 1847, when the British Raj arrived, they were separated from Ladakh and made a part of British Punjab.
 Thus the connections between Zanskar and Lahul and Spiti were partly severed.

 Nevertheless, Lahaulis fought for the defence of Ladakh and Zanskar during the Indo-Pakistani War of 1947–1948.
-Major Prithi Chand trekked over the Zoji La pass in winter to arrive in Leh before the raiders from Gilgit.
+Major Prithi Chand trekked over the Zoji La pass in winter to arrive in Leh before the raiders from Gilgit could.

 In 1979, when Ladakh was divided into two districts by the state of Jammu and Kashmir, the predominantly Buddhist region of Zanskar was attached to the Muslim-majority Kargil district.
 Work on the stretch of the road between Nimmu and Padum, called the Chadar Road, was begun by the Jammu and Kashmir Public Works Department in the 1970s.

 But it was reportedly cancelled by a member of the Legislative Assembly from Srinagar to prevent linking of Zanskar with Leh.
 Due to linguistic and religious similarities between Zanskar and Leh, the politicians of Kargil had apprehensions that it might eventually come under Leh's jurisdiction.
 So, instead of the Chadar Road, a road between Kargil and Padum was constructed.

 Following the Kargil War in 1999, the unfinished Chadar Road project was handed over to the Border Roads Organisation (BRO).

 Trekkers on the Chadar trek (the frozen Zanskar River during winters) perceived the planned road as spoiling the wild and pristine environment.
 The central government questioned the state of Jammu and Kashmir in 2007 about the need for the road.
 The councillor of the Lingshed constituency replied that it was a "right" and a necessity for the development of the remote and backward villages of the region.

-In September 2020, the Border Roads Organisation reported that only a 30-kilometre stretch of the road remained incomplete.
+In May 2023, the Border Roads Organisation reported that only a 15-kilometre stretch of the road remained incomplete.

+On 20 June 2024, the Himachal Road Transport Corporation (HRTC) conducted a trial run of a bus service from Keylong in Lahaul to Padum.
+This is the first time that a public bus has traversed this route.
+The 37-seat bus took 9 hours for the journey.
+Commercial service is expected to start after further formalities.

 Route

+The northern terminus is located at Nimmu in Ladakh, about 35 km east of Leh.
+The distance from Nimmu via Padum to the southern terminus at Darcha in Himachal Pradesh is 297 km.
+The road consists of three major sections: Nimmu – Padum, Padum – Shingo La, Shingo La – Darcha.